jcatoe/til/docker/handling-environment-variables.md

-# Pass Around Environment Variables
+# Handling Environment Variables

 ## `.env` File:

-Create a `.env` file to hold all of your environment variables.
+Create a `.env` file to hold all of your private environment variables.

 `.env`:
 ```